 Quality in practice

-Täby Enskilda excels at providing assistance and a clear sense of direction for their student’s assignments.
+Täby Enskilda excels at providing assistance and a clear sense of direction for students in their school work.

-Students are offered a variety of assignments whether it would be group work, individual assignments or seminars.
+Students are offered a variety of examination types such as group work, individual assignments or seminars.

-Täby Enskilda has an engaged student union who provide happiness and fun activities throughout the school year.
+Täby Enskilda has an active and independent student’s association, dedicated to developing school spirit by arranging fun activities all throughout the year.

-During the spring semester, from March 18 to June 3, Täby Enskilda had full time ’remote education’, meaning that the students were following classes at home and the teachers taught from school.
-During the autumn semester, from August 24 to December 4, Täby Enskilda had ’partial remote education’, meaning that a third of the schools students were studying from home following a rolling schedule.
+During the spring semester, from March 18 to June 3, Täby Enskilda was closed to students, instead offering full time ’remote learning’, meaning that the students were following classes at home and the teachers taught from school.
+During the autumn semester, from August 24 to December 4, Täby Enskilda employed a rolling schedule of ’partial remote learning’, meaning that each day a third of students were studying from home.

-Since all students and staff at Täby Enskilda have their own laptop computer (provided by the school) and the IT-infrastructure of the greater Stockholm area (and in Sweden in general) is very good, remote education has had few technical challenges.
-Pedagogically, Täby Enskilda has managed very well during these hard times.
-On exam day June 3 2020, Täby Enskilda saw no negative effects on the third year students’ school leaving grades compared to earlier years.
-Sweden has made no changes in grading scales, policies for grading or graduation requirements during the covid-19 pandemic.
+Since all students and staff at Täby Enskilda have a school-provided laptop, and since the IT-infrastructure of the greater Stockholm area is very good, remote education has faced few technical challenges.
+Pedagogically, too, Tour staff and students have managed very well during these trying times.
+On graduation day, June 3 2020, Täby Enskilda saw no negative effects on the third year students’ final grades compared to those of previous classes.
+Sweden has made no significant changes to the grading scales, policies for grading or graduation requirements during the covid-19 pandemic.